TheRealKaup/KTech/quickstart.md

 # Introduction to Quick Start Guide

-This is a short tutorial on using KTech.
+This document is a short tutorial on using KTech.
 Note that it covers only a small portion of the library and minimally explains how to use it.

-If you are looking for a concise tutorial or for the library reference, refer to the [documentation section in the `readme.md` file](https://github.com/TheRealKaup/KTech/blob/master/readme.md#documentation) (both aren't available yet, and as for now this document is KTech's entire documentation).
+If you are looking for a concise tutorial, or the library reference, refer to the [documentation section in the `readme.md` file](https://github.com/TheRealKaup/KTech/blob/master/readme.md#documentation) (both aren't available yet, and as for now this tutorial is KTech's entire documentation).

 # Key Concepts

 ## The File System

-The entire library is declared and defined [within the `ktech` directory in this repository](https://github.com/TheRealKaup/KTech/tree/master/ktech).
+The entire library is in [the `ktech` directory in this repository](https://github.com/TheRealKaup/KTech/tree/master/ktech).

-The core library is declared in the `ktech.hpp` header file in the `ktech` directory.
-This file is what you include in your game project (`include "ktech/ktech.hpp"`).
+The core library is declared in the `ktech.hpp` header file of the `ktech` directory.
+This file is what you include in your game project.
 This is the "core" library since it is the minimum required to include in your project to start creating a game.

-Additionally, the contents of `ktech.hpp` are enclosed within a namespace called `KTech`.
+The contents of `ktech.hpp` are enclosed within a namespace called `KTech`.

-The source files (`.cpp`) in the `ktech` directory are the core library definitions.
+The source files (`.cpp`) in the `ktech` directory are the core library's definitions.

 The non-core parts of the library are currently only the widgets (UI objects) that are in the `ktech/widgets` directory.
 If you want to use any of the widgets there, you may selectively include the header files in there.

 ## Basic Structures

-KTech comes with a couple of fundamental structures.
+KTech comes with a couple of fundamental structures that are available via the `KTech` namespace.
 They are:
 - `RGB` - Represents a single 24 bit depth color.
 - `RGBA` - Represents a single 24 bit depth color with an extra alpha channel.
 - `Point` - 2D vector comprising 2 32 bit signed integers (`x` and `y`).